Graziella (bicycle)

 Graziella is an Italian compact, folding bicycle designed by the renowned Rinaldo Donzelli in 1964; since then, the name Graziella is used in Italy for any bicycle that shares the same fundamental design.
 The original Graziella was built by Carnielli and sold under the Bottecchia marque.

-Design

-The Graziella is a step-through design based around a large main hinged downtube, that curves upwards to form the seat-tube.
-The height of both handlebars and seat can be adjusted to suit anyone from a child of eight or nine to a fully-grown adult.
-The frame includes a sturdy rear rack.
-The original Graziella had 16" wheels, front calliper brakes and a rear coaster brake.
-From 1971, models with larger 20" wheels and front and rear calliper brakes were made, improving the ride and making the bicycle suitable for taller riders.

 Cultural significance

 Graziella was one of the icons of Italy's post-war recovery and became, like the Vespa, an emblem of La Dolce Vita.
 The basic design was swiftly adopted by other manufacturers, and from the mid-1960s until the late 1980s the form was ubiquitous across Italy.
 In models sold by nearly all manufacturers, it dominated the bicycle market, in sizes scaled both down and up (with wheels as large as 24").
 However, the 20" wheeled models predominated.